 Upon receipt of a formal complaint, the ADA Compliance Officer or designee from the ADA Liaison Committee (“Investigator”) will investigate the allegations.
 The members of the ADA Liaison Committee (the “Committee”) will review the information gathered by the Investigator.
 The Committee may request additional information and investigation at any time.
 Once the investigation is complete, the Committee will determine whether or not the allegations have merit and if violation of Wentworth's policies concerning disability discrimination has occurred.
 The Committee will usually meet within one week after the Investigator has completed her/his investigation.
 The meeting may be delayed for Institute breaks, holidays or the schedules of the Committee members.

 If a violation is found to have occurred, the Committee will make a recommendation concerning the resolution of the complaint.
 In cases involving faculty members, the Committee makes a recommendation to the Provost.
 In cases involving staff members, the Committee makes a recommendation to the divisional Vice President and the Vice President of Human Resources.
 If no appeal is filed within the time period noted below, the Provost or Divisional Vice President makes the final determination concerning the violation and the resolution based upon the information provided in the Committee’s decision.

-The ADA Liaison Committee is composed of employees of the Institute, and may include representatives from the Office of Student Affairs, Academic Affairs, faculty, and the Center for Wellness and Disability Services.
+The ADA Liaison Committee is composed of employees of the Institute, and may include representatives from the Dean of Students Office, Academic Affairs, faculty, and the Center for Wellness.
 If the allegations involve a faculty member, the Department Chair or Dean of the College may also be included on the Committee.

 A minimum of five voting members constitutes a quorum of the Committee.
 A quorum must be present for the decision on the allegations, any determination that a violation of the Wentworth disability discrimination policies has occurred and for the recommendation for resolution.